Sao Bernardo Do Campo Sao Paulo, Brazil Travel Guide

 Seek out places frequented by locals for an authentic glimpse into daily life.

-While many sites are free to access, booking tours or specific activities through platforms like GetYourGuide can make your experience richer and ensure entry to special events or guided excursions.
+While many sites have the freedom to access, booking tours or specific activities through platforms like GetYourGuide can make your experience richer and ensure entry to special events or organized excursions.

 The city observes growth in specialized gastronomic spots.